noisebridge/PythonClass/guest-talks/20171218-terminal/README.md

 Introducing more bytes meant more control operations could be specified.

 (TODO Add a bit more on this.)

-## Parsing Arguments to CLI Applications
-The Python standard library includes [argparse](https://docs.python.org/3/library/argparse.html), as well as a [tutorial](https://docs.python.org/3/howto/argparse.html#id1) on the module.

-Armin Ronacher gave us [Click](http://click.pocoo.org/5/), which makes it easy to create this kind of application.
-Click provides a clean decorator API, and it's designed to allow for different Click applications to be nested.
-That is, a Click application can load another Click application, with the latter's commands appearing as subcommands of the former.

 ## Terminal Drawing With Control Characters
 You're probably familiar with the role of the line feed character `\n`.